cmendible/cmendible.github.io/content/posts/2016-05-06-nhinsights-an-oraclemanageddataclientdriver-for-nhibernate-and-application-insights.md

 description: NHInsights an OracleManagedDataClientDriver for NHibernate and Application Insights
 image: /wp-content/uploads/2016/05/download.png
-# tags: ApplicationInsights NHibernate Oracle OracleManagedDataClientDriver Telemetry
+tags: ["ApplicationInsights", "NHibernate", "Oracle", "OracleManagedDataClientDriver", "Telemetry"]
 title: NHInsights an OracleManagedDataClientDriver for NHibernate and Application Insights
 ---